hackebrot/labels/README.md

 file, so that section names match the ``name`` parameter.

-If **labels** encounters any errors while sending requests to the GitHub API, it will print information about the failure and continue with the next label until it processed all of the labels.
+If **labels** encounters any errors while sending requests to the GitHub API, it will print information about the failure and continue with the next label until it has processed all of the labels.

 ## Community